 Shared folders you've added to your OneDrive appear in the OneDrive website in your Files view.

-On the Choose folders tab, check the box of the folders you want to sync.
+On the Account tab, select Choose folders, check the boxes of the folders you want to sync.

 More about shared folders on your OneDrive

 Can I still access shared folders if I don't add them to my OneDrive?

 Yes, you can access them from your Shared list on OneDrive.com or in the OneDrive mobile apps.
 You can still copy, move, edit, rename, share, and delete anything in the folder.

 What happens if I move items into or out of a shared folder?